 Kerry James Marshall: Mastry is the first major museum retrospective of the artist’s work.
 Following its debut at the Museum of Contemporary Art Chicago (MCA Chicago) from April 23-September 25, 2016, the show was on display at the Met Breuer in New York from October 25, 2016–January 29, 2017.
-The exhibition will travel to the Museum of Contemporary Art Los Angeles (MOCA Los Angeles), where it will run from March 12-July 3, 2017.
+The exhibition is being presented at the Museum of Contemporary Art Los Angeles (MOCA Los Angeles) through July 3, 2017.

 Explore MCA Chicago's microsite for the exhibition, which highlights significant art historical works in relation to works by Kerry James Marshall.

 From June 2015 to March 2016, Kerry James Marshall’s mural Above the Line was on view on The High Line, an internationally recognized public park in New York near David Zwirner gallery in the Chelsea neighborhood.
 This was the artist’s first public commission in the city.

 The hand painted mural was adapted specifically for The High Line from Marshall’s ongoing comic series Rythm Mastr, which depicts both fantastical and familiar narratives featuring African American characters.
 The mural imagines the redevelopment of rooftop water tanks as luxury homes and condominiums.